Blog article

 Here's what the pros do: 87% of financial advisers combine active and passive strategies.

-A practical hybrid approach uses passive funds for efficient large-cap U.S. equities where active managers struggle, and deploys active managers selectively for fixed income, emerging markets, and small-cap stocks where they have better odds of adding value.
+A practical hybrid approach uses passive funds for efficient large-cap U.S. equities where active managers struggle, and deploys active managers selectively for international equities, fixed income, and small-cap stocks where they have better odds of adding value.

 Research shows that portfolios with 40% passive exposure can replicate all-active portfolio returns while reducing costs and constraints.
 You get the cost savings of passive investing where it works best and the potential outperformance of active management where it has a fighting chance.